-The median has been used, rather than the arithmetic mean, for the reasons outlined in section 5.9.2 above.
-All sites - both urban and rural - have been included; there were 24 sites in operation during 2018.
+The average used is the median of all sites' annual means, rather than the arithmetic mean, to avoid confounding effects due to changes at sites where concentrations are particularly high.
+All sites - both urban and rural - have been included; there were 24 sites in operation during 2019.